-The International Political Economy Program is pleased to provide one or more grants of up to $4000 to support student research each summer.
+The International Political Economy Program is pleased to provide at least one grant of up to $4,200 to support student research each summer.
 IPE majors are also encouraged to apply for Summer Research Awards provided by the University Summer Scholar and Richard Bangs Collier Scholar programs.
 Funding for the IPE grants comes from royalties from the IPE textbook project.

 Since the application deadline is shortly after the beginning of the Spring semester, students are strongly encouraged to consult with potential faculty research supervisors and begin working on proposals early in the academic year in order to plan appropriately.